VILLASframework/documentation/docs/node/nodes/fpga.md

 VILLASfpga is an extension build on top of VILLASnode for realizing hard real-time interfaces between simulators, converters and devices under test with guaranteed cycle times in the microsecond range.

-Please look at the main page for details: @ref fpga.
+Please look at the main page for details: [VILLASfpga](../../fpga/index.md).

 ## Prerequisites